 - In the left pane, click Chassis Overview > Storage > Setup > Virtualization.
 The Storage Virtualization page is displayed. - 2.
 To select the required type of assignment, from the Assignment Mode: Virtual Disks to Virtual Adapters table, select: - Single Assignment Select to assign one virtual disk to one virtual adapter. - Multiple Assignment Select to assign a virtual disk to multiple virtual adapters.
 Read the on-screen instructions before selecting this option. - NOTE: Select the Multiple Assignment mode only when the servers have Cluster Services installed on them.
-Use of this mode without Cluster Services may lead to corrupted or lost data. - 3.
-In the Virtual Adapters Mapped table, from the Action drop-down menu, select one of the following options, and then click Apply. - <Slot #> Select the slot to which the VA must be assigned. - Unmap Select to remove the VA assignment to a slot.
+Use of this mode without Cluster Services may lead to corrupted or lost data. - NOTE: You can assign a virtual disk to multiple virtual adapters from CMC CLI even when the Assignment Mode is set to Single Assignment in the CMC web interface. - 3.
+In the Virtual Adapters Mapped table, from the Action drop-down list, select one of the following options, and then click Apply. - <Slot #> Select the slot to which the VA must be assigned. - Unmap Select to remove the VA assignment to a slot.

-The VA is mapped or unmapped from the selected server slot, based on the selected action..
+The VA is mapped or unmapped from the selected server slot, based on the selected action.